0xSero/partisia-docs/docs/node-operations/reader-node-on-vps.md

 ### Reader for development

-If your plan is to run a reader for creating a dApp you should [set up reverse proxy using example in ZK node guide](https://drive.google.com/file/d/1WOzM63QsBntSVQMpWhG7oDuEWYJE2Ass/view).
+If your plan is to run a reader for a dApp or a front-end you should go to the next step from the [reader main page](how-to-run-a-reader-node.md).

 To run a block producing node continue to next page.